oracle/pgql-lang/README.md

-PGQL's website is based on Jekyll and GitHub pages.
+[PGQL's website](https://oracle.github.io/pgql-lang/) is based on Jekyll and GitHub pages.
 You can change any of the files and GitHub will automatically build and deploy the changes.
+Changes are reflected after roughly 30 seconds.

 To host the website locally, first install the necessary tools: